Accountant Southend

 However, if your business is VAT registered or has PAYE employees, you should still expect routine tax audits every 5 years or so.

-What Can Trigger a HMRC Investigation?
+What Triggers HMRC Investigation?

 Since such a small portion of tax investigations are random, you might be wondering what can trigger a HMRC tax investigation.
 Generally, tax investigations are triggered by inconsistencies in tax returns, mistakes, late payments, and tip-offs.